nhejazi/nhejazi/README.md

 computational statistics.

-- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group focused on developing new theory, methods, algorithms, and open-source software tools for causal-analytic and statistical learning techniques.
+- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a statistical science research group focused on developing novel theory, methods, algorithms, and open-source software tools for causal-analytic and statistical learning techniques.
 Work in my group is usually inspired directly by and tied to open questions in the biomedical and